-Code Learning outcome Assessment Background 3.8.1 Outline the historical development of the construct of CRPS.
+By the end of training, a trainee will be able to: Code Learning outcome Assessment Background i e e e e e e e e e e e e e e e e e e e 3.8.1 Outline the historical development of the construct of CRPS.
 Exam 3.8.2 Compare and contrast the different taxonomies for CRPS, including IASP and ICD-11.
 Exam 3.8.3 Appraise the psychosocial dimension of CRPS and the implications for treatment.
 Exam 3.8.4 Discuss proposed pathophysiological mechanisms of CRPS types I and II.
-Exam Clinical ider 3.8.5 Compare and contrast adult and paediatric CRPS in terms of presentation, disease course, and prognosis.
+Exam Clinical ider ntification and assessment of CRPS 3.8.5 Compare and contrast adult and paediatric CRPS in terms of presentation, disease course, and prognosis.
 Exam 3.8.6 Recognise the differences in terms of prognosis and management between early and late presentations of CRPS.
 Exam 3.8.7 Generate a differential diagnosis for a patient with presumed CRPS.
-Exam Management of CRPS 3.8.8 Exam 3.8.9 Critically appraise the evidence for preventative strategies for CRPS.
+Exam Manageme nt of CRPS 3.8.8 Critically discuss the rationale and evidence for the following interventions in patients with CRPS: Exam Desensitisation.
+Graded motor imagery.
+Procedures.
+Surgery.
+Pharmacotherapy.
+3.8.9 Critically appraise the evidence for preventative strategies for CRPS.
 Exam